8r14z/coding-interview-prep/README.md

 #### 5 easy steps
 1. define subproblems, then count # problems
-2. guess how to solve and count # choices for a subproblem, number of ways to solve a subproblem
+2. guess how to solve the problem and what state is, then count # choices for a subproblem, number of ways to solve a subproblem
 3. relate subproblem solutions -> recurrence/formula of DP, how to connect those problems together. \
 Calculate time/subproblem. \
 min/max of choices + work of current